impress/impress.js/GettingStarted.md

 data-perspective         | 1000      | Perspective for 3D rendering.
 See https://developer.mozilla.org/en/CSS/perspective

 ### **Renaming Steps**
 You can give each step an ID.
-The name of the ID will be displayed in the browsers navigation bar instead of the default *step-x* whereas x is replaced by the current step number.
-This can be especially helpful, when trying to jump between steps and go back to a previous one.
+The name of the ID will be displayed in the browser's navigation bar instead of the default *step-x*, where x is replaced by the current step number.
+This can be especially helpful when trying to jump between steps and go back to a previous one.
 If you want to know how to move to a specific slide, you should take a look at the [README](./src/plugins/goto/README.md) of the "Goto" plugin.

 # Using PLUGINS
-Impress.js is limited to everything that we have discussed so far and some other details, we won't go over here.
+Impress.js is limited to everything we have discussed so far, along with some additional details; we won't cover them here.
 Check the [DOCUMENTATION](DOCUMENTATION.md) for that.

 impress.js has accumulated a lot of very useful plugins.
 You may find all of them [here](./src/plugins/)!

-Each Plugin has a README.md file which you may read to get an idea on how to use them.
-Some of the plugins run unnoticed in the background, like the *resize* plugin, which automatically resizes the presentation whenever the browser window changed in size.
+Each Plugin has a README.md file, which you may read to get an idea of how to use it.
+Some plugins run unnoticed in the background, such as the *resize* plugin, which automatically resizes the presentation whenever the browser window changes size.
 Here, I will give you an overview of some of the plugins that impress.js includes by default.

 **NOTE:** As previously mentioned, if you'd like to get more info about how it works, take a look at the [DOCUMENTATION](DOCUMENTATION.md) or the README.md files of the plugins.

 ## [impressConsole](/src/plugins/impressConsole/README.md)
-This plugin opens up and additional browser tab which contains a speaker console.
-There you can see the current slide, the past slide and your notes.
+This plugin opens up an additional browser tab that contains a speaker console.
+There you can see the current slide, the past slide, and your notes.
 You add notes to your presentation by adding a *div* that belongs to the class "notes" to your *div* that belongs to the class "step".

 ### **adding notes to your presentation**
 You may add notes to your presentation by adding a div of class *notes* into the div of class *step*, like so: